fw22912/COMS20012/docs/labs/Lab7.md

 You may find standard UNIX utilities like `find` and `grep` useful when searching through your OS/161 source code.

-1. What function initializes the kernel during boot, and what subsystems are currently initialized?
+1. What function initializes the kernel during boot, and what subsystems are currently initialized?   kernel/main()
 2. OS/161 has a system for printing debugging messages to the console.
 How does it work?
-How could it be useful?
+How could it be useful?   kprintf()
 3. What do copyin and copyout do?
 What is special about these functions compared to other approaches to copying memory in C, like [memmove](http://www.cplusplus.com/reference/cstring/memmove/)?
++ copyin: used to copy data from user space to kernel space.
+Takes three arguments(pointer to src buffer from user space, pointer to dst buffer from kernal space, size of data being copied).
+It verifies that the memory region specified by the src pointer is valid and accessible from user space.
+Then it copies the specified amount of data from user space to kernal space.
++ copyout: used to copy data from kernel space to user space.
+Takes three arguments(pointer to src buffer from kernel space, pointer to dst buffer from user space, size of data being copied)

 ## Using GDB